 DTS: The rival

 What’s a technology market without a little competition?
-Up to a point, Dolby more or less dominated the surround-sound landscape.
-Then, in 1993, DTS came along.
-DTS, which stands for Digital Theater Systems, is another company providing digital surround sound mixing services for movie production.
-DTS surround sound was first heard in theaters with Jurassic Park.
+Dolby more or less dominated the surround-sound landscape for years.
+Then, in 1993, DTS (Digital Theater Systems) came along, providing its own digital surround-sound mixing services for movie production, first hitting theaters with Jurassic Park.
 The technology eventually trickled down to LD and DVD, but was initially available on a very limited selection of discs.
-DTS utilizes a higher bitrate and, therefore, delivers more audio information.
+DTS utilizes a higher bit rate and, therefore, delivers more audio information.
 Think of it as similar to the difference between listening to a 256kbps and 320kbps MP3 file.
 The quality difference is noticeable, but according to some, negligible.

-To make things even more confusing Dolby Digital/THX and DTS offered different 6.1 versions.
-Dolby Digital and THX collaborated to create a version that is referred to as “EX” or “surround EX.”
-Information for the speaker is matrix encoded into the left and right surround speakers.
-DTS, on the other hand, offered two different 6.1 versions.
+To make things even more confusing, each company offered different versions of 6.1 surround.
+Dolby Digital and THX collaborated to create a version referred to as “EX” or “surround EX” in which information for the speaker is matrix encoded into the left and right surround speakers.
+DTS, on the other hand, offered two separate 6.1 versions.
 DTS-ES Discrete and DTS-ES Matrix performed as their names suggested.
-With ES Discrete, specific sound information has been programmed onto a DVD or Blu-ray disc, rather than simply extrapolating information from the surround channels.
+With ES Discrete, specific sound information has been programmed onto a DVD or Blu-ray disc, while DTS-ES Matrix extrapolated information from the surround channels.

 7.1: The spawn of Blu-ray